sailing-yacht-research-foundation/puppeteer-server/README.md

 - endpoints to queue the OG jobs
 - bull can probably be updated to use bull-mq for native typescript support
-- creating schema for saving credentials of yachtscoring
-- puppeteer service to test the credentials
-- puppeteer services to scrape data